WenboDu1228/ddn_pooling_and_projections/tutorials/README.md

-This folder contains some code for demonstration.
+This folder contains some code for demonstration and used for generate plots in the thesis.